Search

 What this means

-Claude Code v2.1.92 continues the Enterprise direction: fail-closed mode for remote settings and the interactive Bedrock wizard reduce friction for teams deploying Claude Code in AWS environments.
-The expired cache indicator for Pro subscribers is a useful transparency improvement to help control costs.
+Claude Code v2.1.92 continues the Enterprise direction: fail-closed mode for remote parameters and the interactive Bedrock wizard reduce friction for teams deploying Claude Code in AWS environments.
+The expired cache hint for Pro subscribers is a useful transparency improvement for controlling costs.

-On Google’s side, launching Veo 3.1 Lite in the API and integrating Veo 3.1 into Workspace follow the same democratization logic: offer multiple cost/quality tiers to broaden adoption.
+On the Google side, the launch of Veo 3.1 Lite in the API and the Workspace integration of Veo 3.1 follow the same democratization logic: offer multiple cost/quality levels to broaden adoption.
 Lyria 3 in Gemini adds a multimodal dimension for music creation that complements the video capabilities announced in parallel.

 Sources

-This document was translated from the French version into English using the gpt-5-mini model.
-For more information about the translation process, consult https://gitlab.com/jls42/ai-powered-markdown-translator
+This document was translated from the fr version into the en language using the gpt-5.4-mini model.
+For more information about the translation process, see https://gitlab.com/jls42/ai-powered-markdown-translator